-On the University's Grounds, administrative buildings are generally open from 8:00 a.m. until 5:00 p.m., Monday through Friday, and academic buildings generally are open from 7:00 a.m. until 11:00 p.m. unless otherwise posted.
-Certain programs, schools and facilities may vary from these general times based on programs, unique needs, and other external factors.
+On the University's Grounds, administrative buildings are generally open from 8:00 a.m. until Monday through Friday, and 5:00 p.m., academic buildings generally are open from 7:00 a.m. until 11:00 p.m. unless otherwise posted.
+Certain programs, schools and facilities may vary from these general times based on programs, unique needs, and other factors.
 Academic and administrative buildings are generally open to the public during business hours.
-The exterior doors on all recently constructed facilities are equipped with electronic access systems.
+The exterior doors on all recently facilities constructed are equipped electronic access systems.
 Many of the University's older facilities are accessible with individual keys.
 The University operates under a three-tiered master key system.
 University policy requires documentation of all key requests, approvals and distribution.